Superactivation of the Asymptotic Zero-Error Classical Capacity of a Quantum Channel: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Andreas Winter for very useful discussions about this work, and for pointing out the implications of our results to non-additivity of regularised R\'enyi entropies.
 We also thank Runyao Duan for kindly sending us a version of his latest results prior to publication.
-TSC is supported by a Leverhulme early-career fellowship.
-JC is supported by The China Scholarship Council.
-AWH and TSC acknowledge support through the integrated EC project ``QAP'' (contract no.~IST-2005-15848), and AWH was also funded by the U.K. EPSRC grant ``QIP IRC.''